White-crowned parrot: Physical

 Physical enrichment involves cage furniture, toys, and external home environment.
-Cage furniture such as food and water dishes can influence the bird’s appetite depending on the color, size, shape, and location of the dishes.
-Preferred foods may be placed in less desired location such as the cage floor while novel foods can be placed near favored perches to increase acceptance.
-Another main component of cage furniture is perch which varies in sizes and materials.
-Perches that provide traction with a desirable degree of roughness for feet to keep claws from overgrowing and allow beak cleaning and shaping are ideal for juvenile birds.
-Sand-based manzanita is a popular material since it is difficult to destroy while providing a pleasant texture for chewing.
-Perches should be of varying diameter to provide exercise for their feet and legs.
+Cage furniture such as food and water dishes can influence the bird's appetite, depending on the color, size, shape, and location of the dishes.
+Preferred foods may be placed in less desired locations such as the cage floor, while novel foods can be placed near favored perches to increase acceptance.
+Another main component of cage furniture is the perch, which varies in sizes and materials.
+Perches that provide traction with a desirable degree of roughness for feet to keep claws from overgrowing, and allow beak cleaning and shaping, are ideal for juvenile birds.
+Sand-based manzanita is a popular material: it is difficult to destroy while providing a pleasant texture for chewing.
+Perches should be of varying diameter to provide exercise for the feet and legs.
 Natural nontoxic branches and fruit trees that have not been sprayed with pesticides are a safe choice.
-Other materials such as twisted cotton wood is also popular.
-The types of toys vary in size, material, and suitability to provide independent play for juvenile birds which may be grouped into categories of chewing, climbing, foot, and puzzles.
+Other materials such as twisted cotton wood are also popular.
+The types of toys vary in size, material, and suitability to provide independent play for juvenile birds; the toys may be grouped into categories of chewing, climbing, foot, and puzzles.
 It also provides an alternative outlet for birds to deflect aggression.
 Although toys should be readily provided for optimal physical enrichment, it may be visually overwhelming and can limit space for exercise if the cage is crowded with toys.
-The placement of cage often has an impact to the psychological comfort of the bird.
+The placement of the cage often affects the psychological comfort of the bird.
 A solid wall on at least one side of the cage to allow hiding is ideal for timid and sensitive juvenile birds.
 Wooden or carboard boxes can be provided in the cage as hiding places for additional security.
 In contrast, birds that are confident and highly social may prefer to be in the center of activity at home.
 Caution should be exercised in avoiding view of predators such as hawks or dogs when the cage is placed near windows.